 Traffic on nearby freeways is much heavier now than it was 25 years ago when the East Dublin EIR was prepared.
 Smith, p.
-3. For example, the East Dublin EIR indicates that existing daily traffic volume on the I-580 between Hacienda and Tassajara interchanges was 135,000 vehicles, and projected that it would reach 184,000 vehicles in 2010, and 189,000 vehicles at full buildout.
+3. For example, the East Dublin EIR indicates that the then-existing daily traffic volume on the I-580 between Hacienda and Tassajara interchanges was 135,000 vehicles, and projected that it would reach 184,000 vehicles in 2010, and 189,000 vehicles at full buildout.
 Id. (citing East Dublin EIR, Figure 3.3-E).
 Yet Caltrans data for this same location from 2016 indicates a traffic volume of 213,000 vehicles.
 Id.
-The vehicle count at this location when the Cisco MND was prepared was 177,000.
 The current traffic volume is 12.7 percent greater than the projected build-out volume in the East Dublin EIR.
 Id. at 4.
+The vehicle count at this location when the Cisco MND was prepared was also much lower, at only 177,000.

 Similarly, the East Dublin EIR indicates that between the Hacienda and Dougherty/Hopyard interchanges, I-580 had an existing daily traffic volume of 135,000, would have a 2010 volume of 191,000, and a build-out volume of 194,000 vehicles.
 Id.
 Yet Caltrans data from 2016 indicates that the traffic volume at this location was actually 233,000 vehicles per day.
 Id.
 This is 20.1 percent higher than the traffic projected in the East Dublin EIR.
-The vehicle count at this location when the Cisco MND was prepared was 183,000.
+The vehicle count at this location when the Cisco MND was prepared was, again, much lower, at 183,000 vehicles.
 Id.